james-guevara/sv2_2/README.md

 # SV2_2
 This is a refactored version of SV2.
+Tested with Python 3.9.7.

 Example run command:
 ```